Absolutely! We are here to supplement other services, not replace them.

 CrowdFundMe! charges zero percent commission on funds raised, and other than the processing charges (Stripe, PayPal, etc) 100% of funds raised go straight to the project and the Addicts that need the help.

-430,000 gambling addicts in the UK yet only 18,000 getting help?
-We want to change that and help the families/friends too, utilising our 25yrs lived experience and the latest technology
+430,000 gambling addicts in the UK but only 18,000 getting help?
+We want to change that utilising our 25yrs lived experience combined with the latest monitoring and support technology